BCEs and valuing benefits against the lifetime allowance

 A test usually has to be carried out each time benefits are taken from a registered pension scheme, to make sure the tax charge is applied if the lifetime allowance is exceeded.
 The occasions when this test is carried out are called benefit crystallisation events (BCE).

 An individual could have several BCEs - the BCE framework is designed to make sure that the lifetime allowance is applied to the total of an individual’s benefits across all registered pension schemes.
-Pension benefits already in payment before 6 April 2006 are also taken into account (although they will never be subject to a lifetime allowance charge).
+Pension benefits already in payment before 6 April 2006 (the date the lifetime allowance and BCEs were introduced) are also taken into account (although they will never be subject to a lifetime allowance charge).

 HMRC has defined 13 different BCEs and sets out how benefits should be valued on each event for testing against the lifetime allowance.
+If the event that is taking place is not listed, then that would generally mean that it’s not a BCE.
+For example, a benefit payable on a member’s or beneficiary’s death in flexi-access drawdown is not a BCE.
+Similarly, a beneficiary’s flexi-access drawdown fund would not be tested at age 75 as a BCE.
 The 13 BCEs are covered in the table below:

 |Benefit crystallisation event||Crystallised amount|